owly-darween/sfcc-properties-cleaner/README.md

 │   └── index.html                  # Main interface for resolving conflicts
-├── static/                         # Optional: For storing static files like CSS ├── properties_cleaner.py            # The Flask app that runs the conflict resolver └── README.md                       # This documentation
+├── static/                         # Optional: For storing static files like CSS ├── properties_cleaner.py            # The Flask app that runs the conflict resolver ├── properties_parser.py             # The parser that generates the conflict report └── README.md                       # This documentation
 ```